ninjawule/gombare/README.md

 -> % json-compare -h
 Usage of json-compare:
   -autoIndex
-    	if true, then for array of objects with no id prop (cf. idprops option), the objects' indexes in the arrays are used as IDs
+    	if true, then for array of objects with no id prop (cf. idprops option), the object indexes in the arrays are used as IDs
   -fast
     	if true, then some verifications are not performed, like the uniqueness of IDs coming from the id props specified by the user; WARNING: this can lead to missing some differences!
   -idprops string
-    	for an array of objects, we need an identifying property for the objects, for sorting purposes amongst other things; if '#index' is used as an ID, then that means that an object's index in the surrounding array is used as its ID; example: ">path1>path2>path3:::propA+path4>propB as id3,>path1>path2>path3>id3>path5:::propC"
+    	for an array of objects, we need an identifying property for the objects, for sorting purposes amongst other things; if '#index' is used as an ID, then that means that an object index in the surrounding array is used as its ID; example: ">path1>path2>path3:::propA+path4>propB as id3,>path1>path2>path3>id3>path5:::propC"
   -one string
     	required: the path to the first file to compare; must be a JSON file, or XML with the -xml option -orderby string